fab2s/ebam/index.md

 ## Rule 1: Innovation cannot be predicted

-> Most of the time, one does not find what he searches, nor he searches for what he finds
+> Most of the time, one does not find what he searches for, nor he searches for what he finds

 ## Rule 2: Innovation is not a buzzword